nirvanasupermind/volcano/documentation.md

 ```

 ## 3.7 Object
 An object is a dictionary that stores a collection of key-value pairs (called members).
 The key must be a string.
-Objects in Tachyon can serve both as dictionaries and as a mechanism for prototype-based object-oriented programming.
+Objects in Tachyon are versatile in that they can serve as dictionaries, namespaces and as a mechanism for prototype-based object-oriented programming.
 Objects are mutable so the members of an object can be modified, and new members can be added.
 Members can be retrieved both using the subscript expression (`obj["prop]"`) or, as syntactic sugar, the C-style dot syntax (`obj.prop`).
 The dot syntax does not support keys that are not identifiers.

 Objects can optionally inherit from a prototype object, which  is stored in the `proto` member.
 If an object has a prototype, it will automatically inherit all the members of its prototype.